 If your child missed a shot and more than six months has passed, you still can catch up to improve protection.
 Don’t take the risk of not being protected — getting the vaccinations on schedule can be the best defense.

 Myth: I had the vaccine, so I’m protected against sexually transmitted diseases.

 Truth: The vaccine protects against nine strains of HPV — and HPV only.
-It does not protect against the more than 20 different types of STDs out there.
+It does not protect against the more than 20 different types of sexually transmitted diseases (STDs) out there.
 Anyone who is sexually active should use condoms to protect against other STDs and have routine checkups with a doctor.

 Questions to ask your doctor:

 Does my child have any allergies or health issues that would cause a reaction to the vaccine?